compound-finance/comet/docs/README.md

 Liquidation is the absorption of an underwater account into the protocol, triggered by the [Absorb](#absorb) function.
 The protocol seizes all of the account's collateral and repays its open borrow.
 The protocol can then attempt to sell some or all of the collateral to recover any reserves that covered liquidation.
 If any excess collateral is seized, the protocol will pay the excess back to the account in the base asset.

-Any user can call the Absorb function.
+Any address can call the Absorb function.
 In exchange, the caller is compensated for the gas used in the transaction plus the fixed-amount absorb tip.

 **TODO: [Equation for calculating the amount sent to the absorb caller?]**